 Our work in Myanmar

 CAFOD has been working in Myanmar since 1993.
-Through our local network, we aim to support the poorest and most marginalised people in the country regardless of faith or ethnicity by:
+Through our local network, we aim to support the poorest and most marginalised people in the country regardless of faith or ethnicity.

-- helping vulnerable people to adapt to and prepare for future humanitarian crises
+- We work to help vulnerable people to adapt to and prepare for future humanitarian crises

-- supporting ongoing peace efforts by listening to those excluded from the process and by empowering young people and faith leaders to transform conflicts in their own communities
+- We support ongoing peace efforts by listening to those excluded from the process and by empowering young people and faith leaders to transform conflicts in their own communities

-- bringing together, training and empowering local groups and community leaders to speak out and work on issues that matter most to people on the ground.
+- We bring together, training and empowering local groups and community leaders to speak out and work on issues that matter most to people on the ground.